|Title:||Financial Conflicts of Interest in Research|

 - Letter of reprimand

 - Notification to professional and/or scientific societies, funding agencies and/or professional journals

 - Termination of grant support

 XII.
 Audit Procedures

-In order to ensure that all declarations are being made and financial conflicts managed, the University will implement a relevant audit program through the University’s Office of Audit, Compliance and Ethics.
+In order to ensure that all declarations are being made and financial conflicts managed, the University will implement a relevant audit program through the University’s Office of Audit and Management Advisory Services.